Notification

 Keep curriculum current and consistent by storing files in Drive

 If your organization’s instructors teach the same curriculum around the world, making sure they’re using up-to-date materials can be tricky.
-People often share new versions of content as email attachments, but as content and versions increase, so does the likelihood that some instructors will miss a few updates (or update the wrong versions) and teach with outdated materials.
+People often share new versions of content as email attachments.
+However, as content and versions increase, some instructors might miss updates or update the wrong versions.
+This can lead to them teaching with outdated materials.

-To keep your course content current, store them in a Drive folder or a shared drive and share it with all the instructors.
+To keep your course content current, store it in a Drive folder or a shared drive and share it with all the instructors.
 If someone edits a document or presentation, other instructors can see the changes and add feedback in real time.
-Updates are pushed out to everyone immediately, so the curriculum always stays up-to-date and consistent for every class around the globe.
+Updates immediately sync with everyone, so the curriculum always stays up-to-date and consistent for every class around the globe.

 Learn how